 A fiduciary files Form 56 to notify the IRS about any changes in a fiduciary relationship.
 This form changes the estate's notification address to the fiduciary's address so federal agencies and creditors can send mail regarding the estate to the fiduciary.
 The form's main purpose is to establish that the fiduciary is responsible for the accounts of the estate.

 Filing Form 56 is mandatory for the guardian, trustee, administrator or other person who is responsible for a decedent's estate.
 This person is called a fiduciary, which means they are managing assets that belong to another person or organization.
 Fiduciary duties appear in a range of relationships, and estate arrangements are the most common type.

 Video of the Day

 According to the Internal Revenue Service, filing this form shows that the trustee is qualified to manage the debtor's assets.
 The trustee must include the date that the court assigned the assets on Form 56.
 The trustee can file Form 56 for a bankrupt company or a bankrupt individual.

+A less-common form is the 56F.
 The purpose of filing Form 56F is when the Federal Deposit Insurance Corporation or another federal financial agency takes over a failed bank.
 According to the Internal Revenue Service, if the agency becomes the fiduciary before the other bank becomes insolvent, the agency has to file Form 56F again.
 The agency has to file Form 56F every year that it manages the assets of the failed bank.